“The test of our progress is not whether we

 One of the main reasons that people believe that the UK does not have a problem of inequality is that it does not have an obvious problem of income inequality.
 The same ONS data suggest that, in recent years, purely in terms of earned income, everyone has been in it together.

-This picture seems to indicate a society which is coming together: up to a point, the poorer you are, the faster your income has been growing.
+This picture seems to indicate a society which is coming together: up to a point, the poorer you are, the faster your income has been growing — or in inflation-adjusted terms, the more slowly it has been shrinking.
 The ratio of pay at the top to pay at the bottom has been narrowing.
-What’s not to like?
+Surely that is something?

 One problem with this picture is that it is partial: it includes only earnings – wages and salaries.
 Seriously wealthy people do not get much of their wealth in this way – it would be tax-inefficient to do so – but in the form of dividends and capital gains.
 According to HMRC data analysed by The Guardian,